-In a healthy person, BG (blood glucose) is held at a fairly constant value with slowly-varying glucose inputs (except after high-GL meals, which produce rapidly-varying glucose inputs) by a NFB (negative feed-back) loop.
+In a healthy person, BG (blood glucose) is held at a fairly constant value by a NFB (negative feed-back) loop.
 See Blood Glucose, Insulin & Diabetes.

 When protein is eaten, this produces a glucagon response from pancreatic alpha cells, which tries to raise blood glucose level by stimulating the liver to convert liver glycogen plus water to glucose.
 Protein also produces an insulin response from pancreatic beta cells, which tries to lower blood glucose level by a) increasing glucose uptake from the blood and b) inhibiting HPG (hepatic glucose production).
 The net result is no change in BG level.

 In extended fasting or on VLC (very low carbohydrate)/ketogenic diets, there's no liver glycogen left after ~1 day.

 ∴ The glucagon response has no effect on HGP.

 The insulin response still has an effect, until the 1st phase insulin response is lost*.

 ∴ Blood glucose tries to decrease, but the HPAA keeps it steady by raising cortisol level.

 RE How eating sugar & starch can lower your insulin needs: Blood glucose level on a VLC/ketogenic diet can be RAISED, due to the BG NFB HPAA (hypothalamic pituitary adrenal axis) loop not having a precise set point with the cortisol/adrenaline response (hyperglycaemia is not fatal, whereas hypoglycaemia can be fatal, as the brain always needs some glucose to function (~50%E from glucose)).

 So, how come people on LCHF (low carbohydrate, high fat) diets can have normal or slightly low BG levels?